Biography

 Debmalya Ray Choudhuri (b.
 1991, Kolkata) (he/they) is a self-taught photographer from India based in New York.

 Rooted in diaristic practice, their work spans photography, performance, and text.
-Debmalya explores personal trauma and mental health while addressing broader societal questions around the queerness of identity, body, and space.
+The work centers trauma and resilience while addressing broader societal questions on gender, identity, and memory.

 After the tragic loss of a lover to suicide, their art became a way to process grief and confront the stigma around suicide, addiction, and mental illness.
 What began as an escape from chaos evolved into a search for intimacy—connecting deeply, both physically and emotionally, with people and spaces to capture moments that feel raw, tender, and honest.
-This became a foundation for questioning the human condition.
+This personal transformation became the foundation for questioning the human condition, linking their personal journey to their broader artistic inquiry.

-Their work explores how people express desire and love, using encounters with friends and strangers to reflect on what it means to be queer in today’s complex sociopolitical world.
-Centered on care, community, and collaboration, their storytelling challenges assumptions about identity, representation, and image-making, especially within the blind spots of post-colonial capitalism.
-The boundaries between subject and photographer remain fluid, opening space for dual perspectives and deeper connections between self and other.
+In a climate of right-wing populism and selective empathy, both in their homeland of India and their current residence in the US, they strive to delve deeper and explore community and kinship.
+Their work tries to find the ways in which people express grief, desire, and longing.
+The author resorts to these interpersonal relationships as spaces of resistance and care, where people hold on to one another and learn to live with vulnerability.
+They use these encounters with friends and strangers to reflect on what it means to be queer in today’s complex sociopolitical world.
+Centered on the notion of care, community, and collaboration, their storytelling challenges assumptions about identity, representation, and image-making that are often hidden within the blind spots of post-colonial capitalism.
+The boundaries between subject and photographer remain fluid, opening space for dual perspectives and deeper connections between the self and the other.

 Select shows/interviews/publications/displays: